 Everyone revises in his or her own way.
 Some just read through their notes, others focus a lot on practice exams, or use online revision tools like Seneca.
-We’ve put together our best tips to help decide what’s the best way for you to revise for your GCSEs and A-Levels.
+We’ve put together our best tips to help decide what’s the best and most effective way for you to revise for your GCSEs and A-Levels.
 For more tips on revising check out our Ultimate GCSE & A-Level Revision Guide.

 Making a revision timetable will keep your time organised.
 It’s the best way to see how much time you need to allocate per subject and thus when you should start revising based on the exam date.
 If you’re looking on how to make a revision timetable then read this post with all handy tips and tricks.